 The enfield is a mythological creature that has been claimed to represent a fusion of the animals that once frequented Enfield Chase – though in fact there is no proof of any connection between this place and the beast’s invention.

 Enfields are said to have protected the bodies of chieftains who had fallen in battle so that they could afterwards be accorded a ceremonial burial, and in this context are primarily associated with the Kelly and O’Kelly families of Ireland.

 Depictions vary but the beast is usually shown with the head of a fox, the chest of a hound (or, rarely, an elephant), the breast feathers and foreclaws of an eagle, the abdomen of a lion (or wolf) and the hindquarters and tail of a wolf.
 A horse’s mane has also featured in some representations.

-An enfield appears on the coat of arms of the London Borough of Enfield (as shown in the image on the right) and on the crests and badges of several clubs and institutions in the borough.
+An enfield appears on the coat of arms of the London Borough of Enfield (as shown in the image) and on the crests and badges of several clubs and institutions in the borough.